Mathijs-Bakker/Extenject/Documentation/Signals.md

 public interface ISignalGameSaver{}
 ```

-Now your ``SaveGameSystem`` doesnt knows about CheckPoints nor Level events, and just reacts to signals that save the game.
+Now your ``SaveGameSystem`` doesn't knows about CheckPoints nor Level events, and just reacts to signals that save the game.
 The main difference is in the Signal declaration and Firing
  - ``DeclareSignalWithInterfaces`` works like ``DeclareSignal`` but it declares the interfaces too.
  - ``AbstractFire`` is the same that ``Fire`` but it fires the interfacesjust if you have Declared the signal with interfaces
  otherwise it will throw an exception.

 Ok, let's show even more power.
-Now i create another signal for the WorldDestroyed Achievement "SignalWorldDestroyed"
+Now I create another signal for the WorldDestroyed Achievement "SignalWorldDestroyed"
-But i also want my SoundSystem to play sounds when i reach a checkpoint and/or unlock an Achievement
+But I also want my SoundSystem to play sounds when I reach a checkpoint and/or unlock an Achievement
 So the code could look like this.
 ```csharp
 public class Example